 MTN Nigeria digital workplace and information and communication technology encourage life-long learning, continued skills development and up-skilling of employees.
-These affect employees’ asymmetrically and exasperate their efforts in the organisation, which may demotivate them.
-The achievement of their task performance and the quality of work done may thus become a hallucination to the detriment of MTN Nigeria and its genuine intentions of venturing into digital collaboration platform.
+These affect employees’ asymmetrically and exasperate their efforts in the organization, which may demotivate them.
+The achievement of their task performance and the quality of work done may thus become a hallucination to the detriment of MTN Nigeria and its genuine intentions of venturing into a digital collaboration platform.
 Assessing the effect of digital collaboration platforms on employees' performance in MTN Nigeria involves addressing potential challenges related to the seamless integration of these technologies into existing workflows and understanding their influence on employee performance.
-Against this backdrop, this study was initiated to proffer empirical solutions to the above stated problems and to ensure that MTN Nigeria achieved its organisational goals in digital collaboration platform through enhanced employee performance.
+Against this backdrop, this study was initiated to proffer empirical solutions to the above stated problems and to ensure that MTN Nigeria achieved its organizational goals in a digital collaboration platform through enhanced employee performance.

 Objective of the Study

-The broad objective of this study is to evaluate the effect of digital collaboration platform on employees’ performance in MTN Southeast, Nigeria.
+The broad objective of this study is to evaluate the effect of the digital collaboration platform on employees’ performance in MTN Southeast, Nigeria.
 The specific objectives of the study are to:

 ascertain the effect of digital workplace on employees’ task performance in MTN Southeast, Nigeria.